qom-network/qom-wiki/content/docs/legendary/QOM-Network.md

 - **QOM Network**: The ecosystem and platform built using the BabelFish Protocol (originated from the QOM community)
 - **QOM (Quantum Operating Machine)**: The community movement and CTO project
 - **QL1 (QOM Layer 1)**: The blockchain that powers the QOM ecosystem
+- **Algorithmic Token**: The innovative liquidity token and monetary system of QOM Network

 The **BabelFish Protocol** provides the foundational technology, while **QOM Network** is the practical implementation that enables users to create websites, manage digital assets, participate in shared economies, and connect with **QL1** blockchain and other blockchains such as **Bitcoin** or **Ethereum**.
 In this document, we'll be specific about which component we're discussing to avoid confusion.
 The **BabelFish Protocol** technical details are available in its official documentation. **QOM Network** offers intuitive tools and rewards, creating a unified environment that empowers users and amplifies the **QOM** ecosystem as a collaborative sibling project.